HL7/davinci-ecdx/input/pagecontent/direct-query.md

 {% include examplebutton_default.html example="direct-query3-scenario" b_title = "Click Here To See Example Direct Query for Patient's Latest History and Physical" %}

 <div markdown="1" class="new-content">

+### Provenance

+To the extent that the Provider keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested as documented in US Core [Basic Provenance] page.
+When returning provenance the [HRexProvenance Profile] should be used.
+An example illustrating this transaction is shown below.

+#### Example of Direct Query Response Including Provenance

+The following example shows [Scenario 1](#example-transactions) response with with a request to include corresponding Provenance records.

+`GET [base]/Condition?patient=[reference]&clinical-status=active,recurrance,remission&_revinclude=Provenance:target`

+{% include examplebutton_default.html example="direct-query1p-scenario" b_title = "Click Here To See Example Direct Query for Patient's Active Conditions and Provenance records" %}

 ### Signatures